DarVoid/timeline-timematters-web-Demo/README.md

 ## Development server

 Run `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The option `--proxy-config proxy.conf.json` is essential to run the necessaary reverse proxy.

 ## Code scaffolding